 Almost everybody will agree with that.

-What why would you change what we're doing right now?
+Why would you change what we're doing right now?

 And what would you change?

-And if that means higher taxes to pay for all the social programs you want to in implement, then what does that mean for every family in terms of a tax hike?
+And if that means higher taxes to pay for all the social programs you want to implement, then what does that mean for every family in terms of a tax hike?

 Like, is that an unfair question?